volatile-kevin/gamethingy/README.md

 ## Course Setup

-### Create Repository (one-time)
+### Create Repository

-To create a repository for the class, visit
+To create a repository for the class, first login at UIUC's Github at https://github-dev.cs.illinois.edu.
-<https://edu.cs.illinois.edu/create-ghe-repo/ece220-fa18/> and a repository will be
+Next, visit https://edu.cs.illinois.edu/create-ghe-repo/ece220-fa18/ to create a repository for this class.
-created for you automatically.
-If you navigate to
+Now, if you navigate to https://github-dev.cs.illinois.edu/ECE220FA18, you will see a repository under your NetID.
-<https://github-dev.cs.illinois.edu/ECE220FA18>, you will see a repository under
+Click on your NetID and you will be shown a page that shows the contents of your repository.
-your NetID.
-Click on your NetID and you will be taken to a page that shows the contents of your repository.
+Initially, this repository will be empty but don't worry about that because it will be populated soon.

 ### Clone Repository